memgraph/orb/docs/styles.md

 Styling nodes and edges in Orb
 ===

-Styling nodes and edges in Orb refers to configuration of colors, size, width and other visual properties.
-In the following section you can find all the details and available properties to set up for nodes and edges.
+Styling nodes and edges in Orb refers to the configuration of colors, size, width, and other visual properties.
+In the following section, you can find all the details and available properties to set up for nodes and edges.

 # Node style properties